Serbian Clinical Immunology Fund

 Funds of up to £3000 will support clinical immunology initiatives between Newcastle, UK and Serbia.

-Funds are intended to enable and enhance the practice of clinical immunology in Serbia.
-Topics covered include:
+Funds are intended to enable and enhance the practice of all areas of clinical immunology in Serbia in ANY of the following activities:

 Proposals

-Project proposals or educational activities should support the reciprocal exchange of:
+Project proposals / educational activities should support and promote:

 Proposals from Serbia-based candidates coming to Newcastle

-- candidates participating in ongoing research projects relating to primary immune deficiencies
+• candidates participating in ongoing research projects relating to primary immune deficiencies but also other areas relevant to clinical immunology

 Proposals from Newcastle-based candidates going to Serbia